The purpose of GPU computing in MATLAB® is to speed up your

 you should use

 gputimeit, as described above.
-Also, the profile
+Also, the

-they run asynchronously.
+if they run asynchronously.

 This example shows you how to improve performance by running a function on the GPU instead of the CPU, and by vectorizing the calculations.